-WASHINGTON -- FEMA announced federal disaster assistance has been made available to the state of Louisiana to supplement the state’s response efforts in the areas affected by Hurricane Zeta beginning Oct.
-26, and continuing.
+WASHINGTON – FEMA announced that federal emergency aid has been made available to the state of Arkansas to supplement state and local response efforts to the emergency conditions in the area affected by Hurricane Laura beginning Aug.
+26, 2020, and continuing.

-John E. Long has been named as the Federal Coordinating Officer for federal response operations in the affected area.
-Additional designations may be made at a later date if requested by the state and warranted by the results of further evaluation.
+Roland W. Jackson has been named as the Federal Coordinating Officer for federal response operations in the affected area.